saezlab/pypath/README.rst

 Features
 ========

+.. warning:: The sections below are outdated, will be updated soon

 In the beginning the primary aim of **pypath** was to build networks from multiple sources using an igraph object as the fundament of the integrated